-In the current research, the microstructural and magnetic characteristics of Nd2(Fe1-xCox)14B nanoparticles produced through the diffusion reduction process have been investigated.
-For this purpose, Nd(Fe1-xCox)B oxide powders for x = 0.05, x = 0.3 and x = 0.5 were heat treated , once in hydrogen atmosphere (H2) and once again by diffusion reduction process using calcium hydride (CaH2).
-The crystal structure and chemical composition of the resulting Nd-Fe-Co-B powders were identified by X-ray diffraction and X-ray energy dispersive spectroscopy.
-The overall morphology and magnetic properties of the synthesized powders were measured by field emission scanning electron microscope, transmission electron microscope and vibrating sample magnetometer.
-The results demonstrated that oxide powders reduced with hydrogen gas had a soft magnetic character due to the formation of the bcc-FeCo magnetic phase.
-However, oxide powders reduced via diffusion reduction revealed hard magnetic characteristics due to the direct diffusion of NdH2, Fe, Co, and B phases and the production of the Nd2(Fe,Co)14B hard magnetic phase.
-The Nd2(Fe,Co)14B particles were rinsed with water and dilute acetic acid to eliminate the byproducts (CaO) formed during the diffusion reduction process.
-After washing, coercivity dropped due to the creation of the Nd2Fe14BHx soft magnetic phase, whereas saturation magnetization rose due to the elimination of the non-magnetic CaO phase from the composition of Nd2(Fe,Co)14B nanoparticles.
+In the current research, Nd2(Fe,Co)14B hard magnetic nanoparticles were synthesized through the reduction diffusion process.
+For this purpose, Nd(Fe1-xCox)B oxide powders for x = 0.05, x = 0.3, and x = 0.5 were heat-treated once in hydrogen atmosphere (H2) and once in the reduction diffusion process using calcium hydride (CaH2).
+The phase analysis and chemical composition of the resulting Nd-Fe-Co-B powders were identified by X-ray diffraction and X-ray energy dispersive spectroscopy.
+The morphology and magnetic properties of the synthesized powders were investigated using a field emission scanning electron microscope, transmission electron microscope, and vibrating sample magnetometer.
+The results demonstrated that oxide powders reduced with hydrogen gas were characterized by a soft magnetic character due to the formation of the bcc-FeCo magnetic phase.
+However, oxide powders reduced via reduction diffusion exhibited hard magnetic characteristics due to the direct diffusion of NdH2, Fe, Co, and B phases as well as the production of Nd2(Fe,Co)14B hard magnetic phase.
+The Nd2(Fe,Co)14B particles were rinsed with water and dilute acetic acid to eliminate the byproducts (CaO) formed during the reduction diffusion process.
+Followed by washing, coercivity dropped due to the formation of the Nd2Fe14BHx soft magnetic phase; however, saturation magnetization rose due to the elimination of the non-magnetic CaO phase from the final production.